Agreeable-f/OpenKeypad/README.md

 # OpenKeypad
+## What is it?
  An open source and fully customizable keypad for osu. (based on the arduino pro micro and it's atmega32u4 chip.)

+# General information stuff for how to do everything

-TLDR/shorter version and FAQ at the end:
+## TLDR/shorter version and FAQ at the end:

-NOTE: You might have to glue the hotswap sockets down otherwise they might come out when removing the switch.

 # Print info/settings: